Gastric Sleeve Surgeon In Phoenix

-Start Your Weight Loss Journey With Agave Surgical Specialists
+Start Your Weight Loss Journey With Dignity Health Medical Group

 This procedure helps individuals lose weight by restricting the amount of food and calories that can be eaten at one time.
 The part of the stomach that is removed secretes a hormone called ghrelin which is partly responsible for appetite and hunger.
 Due to the decreased amount of ghrelin, sleeve gastrectomy patients experience a loss or reduction in appetite.
 This loss of appetite induced by sleeve gastrectomy surgery helps individuals achieve weight loss.

-The board certified bariatric surgeons at Agave Surgical Specialists are the Phoenix Metro Area’s leaders in weight loss procedures including gastric sleeve surgery.
+Shawn Stevenson, DO is the Phoenix Metro Area’s leader in weight loss procedures including gastric sleeve surgery.
 Learn about the advantages of gastric sleeve surgery and schedule your consultation today.